 139.5 The families of 10 other Bahá’ís named below were served notice by the Islamic revolutionary institutions to vacate their homes and hand them over to the Government.
 Although, due to their protestations and appeals to higher authorities, their evacuation has not yet taken place, they are under severe pressure to relinquish their homes.

-Mr. ‘Atá’u’lláh Lur
+Mr. ‘Aṭá’u’lláh Lur

 Mr. Khudáyár Akhtarkhávarí